 Just so you know, this is the best price and lowest discount we’re able to offer at anytime, all year long.
 While others might mark up to mark down by 70% or so routinely, we do not.
 Our prices accurately reflect the cost of creating your furniture and getting it to you safely via the best fine furniture shipping specialist in the country.
 So check out our solid wood bedroom sets today and let us know what you think on Facebook.
 To find out what others are saying, check out our testimonials page and the Customer Review section of our blog.

 At Vermont Woods Studios, solid cherry furniture has always been our specialty.
-Although most of our craftspeople routinely work in walnut, maple and oak too, cherry continues to be the favorite wood amongst our customers.
+Although most of our craftspeople routinely work in walnut, maple and oak too, cherry continues to be the favorite wood among our customers.
 And many are specifically looking for all solid cherry wood, rather than cherry with veneers.

 Each of these collections is handmade here in VT with solid wood throughout (except the backs of some case goods*).
 Sometimes our photos show the furniture in walnut or maple, but you can use the drop down menus to select cherry wood.
 Details regarding how these furniture sets are built can be found on our Construction Details pages where you’ll find specifics on joinery, drawer slides, hardware options, premium wood selection, finishing methods, etc.